Abu Omar case

-On February 12, 2013, the Court of Appeal in Milan sentenced former SISMI director Nicolò Pollari, his deputy director Marco Mancini, former Rome CIA station chief Castelli and two other CIA employees to up to 10 years in jail.
-Pollari has announced he will appeal against this ruling at the Corte Suprema di Cassazione.
-On February 24, 2014, the Corte Suprema di Cassazione, following a sentence of the Italian Corte Costituzionale regarding the use of secret evidence in the proceedings, acquitted Pollari and Mancini.
+On February 12, 2013, Milan's Court of Appeal sentenced former SISMI director Pollari, his deputy Mancini, former Rome CIA station chief Castelli, and two other CIA employees to up to ten years in prison.
+Pollari appealed to Italy's Supreme Court of Cassation; on February 24, 2014, following a ruling by the Constitutional Court of Italy on the use of secret evidence, the court acquitted Pollari and Mancini.